atulvarshneya/quantum-computing/qucircuit/README.md

 noise_profile if not None must be of type `qckt.NoiseProfile`.

 ### Methods - Gates:
 These gate methods instantiate a gate object of the specific type and append it to the quantum circuit.

+Note: `circuit.get_gates_list()` (see below) returns list of all gates available in the circuit.
+Any custom gates defined for the circuit are included in the list.

 For instance,